matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Calculating the display name for a user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clients may wish to show the human-readable display name of the room member who
+Clients may wish to show the human-readable display name of a room member as
-send a message, and in lists of room members.
-However, different members may
+part of a membership list, or when they send a message.
+However, different
-have conflicting displaynames.
-Care should therefore be taken to ensure that
+members may have conflicting display names.
+Display names MUST be disambiguated
-displaynames are disambiguated before showing them to the user.
+before showing them to the user, in order to prevent spoofing of other users.

 To ensure this is done consistently across clients, clients SHOULD use the
 following algorithm to calculate a disambiguated display name for a given user:

 1. Inspect the ``m.room.member`` state event for the relevant user id.
 2. If the ``m.room.member`` state event has no ``displayname`` field, or if
-   that field has a null value, use the raw user id as the display
+   that field has a ``null`` value, use the raw user id as the display
    name.
 Otherwise:
 3. If the ``m.room.member`` event has a ``displayname`` which is unique among
-   members of the room with ``membership: join``, use the given ``displayname``
+   members of the room with ``membership: join`` or ``membership: invite``, use
-   as the user-visible display name.
+   the given ``displayname`` as the user-visible display name.
 Otherwise:
 4. The ``m.room.member`` event has a non-unique ``displayname``.
 This should be
-   disambiguated using the user id, for example "displayname
+   disambiguated using the user id, for example "display name
    (@id:homeserver.org)".

 Developers should take note of the following when implementing the above
 algorithm:

-* A corollary of this algorithm is that the user-visible display name of one
-  member can be affected by changes in the state of another member.
-For
+* The user-visible display name of one member can be affected by changes in the
-  example, if ``@user1:matrix.org`` is present in a room, with ``displayname:
+  state of another member.
+For example, if ``@user1:matrix.org`` is present in
-  Alice``, then when ``@user2:example.com`` joins the room, also with
+  a room, with ``displayname: Alice``, then when ``@user2:example.com`` joins
-  ``displayname: Alice``, *both* users must be given disambiguated display
+  the room, also with ``displayname: Alice``, *both* users must be given
-  names.
-Similarly, when one of the users then changes their display name,
+  disambiguated display names.
+Similarly, when one of the users then changes
-  there is no longer a clash, and *both* users can be given their chosen
+  their display name, there is no longer a clash, and *both* users can be given
-  display name.
-Clients should be alert to this possibility and ensure that all
+  their chosen display name.
+Clients should be alert to this possibility and
-  affected  users are correctly renamed.
+  ensure that all affected users are correctly renamed.

-* Furthermore, because the display name of a room may be based on the display
+* The display name of a room may also be affected by changes in the membership
+  list.
+This is due to the room name sometimes being based on user display
-  name of users (see `Calculating the display name for a room`_), the display
+  names (see `Calculating the display name for a room`_).
-  name of a room may also be affected by changes to the membership of a room.

-* A naïve implementation of this algorithm can be inefficient: if the entire
-  user list is searched for clashing displaynames, this leads to an O(N^2)
+* If the entire membership list is searched for clashing display names, this
-  implementation for building the list of room members, which is very slow for
+  leads to an O(N^2) implementation for building the list of room members.
+This
-  rooms with large numbers of members.
-It is recommended that client
+  will be very inefficient for rooms with large numbers of members.
+It is
-  implementations maintain a hash table mapping from ``displayname`` to a list
+  recommended that client implementations maintain a hash table mapping from
-  of room members using that displayname.
-Such a table can then be used for
+  ``displayname`` to a list of room members using that name.
+Such a table can
-  efficient calculation of whether disambiguation is needed.
+  then be used for efficient calculation of whether disambiguation is needed.

 Displaying membership information with messages